 And he withdrew from them about a stone's throw, and knelt down and prayed, saying, “Father, if you are willing, remove this cup from me.
 Nevertheless, not my will, but yours, be done.”
 And there appeared to him an angel from heaven, strengthening him.
 And being in agony he prayed more earnestly; and his sweat became like great drops of blood falling down to the ground.
 (Luke 22:41-44 ESV)

 Thursday and Friday of Passion Week can feel like the same day because of how quickly the events unfold.

-On Thursday evening, just before all the commotion of His arrest and trial that night and through Friday morning, Jesus joined His disciples for a meal to celebrate Passover, the memorial of God’s liberation of Israel from Egypt.
+On Thursday evening, just before all the commotion of His arrest and subsequent trial, Jesus joined His disciples for a meal to celebrate Passover, the memorial of God’s liberation of Israel from Egypt.
 While they ate their meal, Jesus’s enemies met to finish their plan to silence Him.

 After the meal, Jesus went to the garden of Gethsemane to pray.
 He knew what was about to happen.
 He knew the pain, the agony, and the shame of what it meant to go to the cross.
 He needed to be alone and pray.

 He was honest with His father.
 He asked for another way, pleaded for another way.

 And yet He knew and showed us what was more important was that the Father’s will be done.
 Knowing the personal consequences of choosing to follow it, He trusted the Father’s plan.
 He submitted to the Father regardless of His immense discomfort and desire for another way.